-For this one examination session only we will allow students to submit an examination entry for their final written paper without having first completed the Principles of Accounting CBE.
+For this examination session, May 2019, and the following one, November 2019, we will allow students to submit an examination entry for their final written paper without having first completed the Principles of Accounting CBE.

-Assuming all required written papers are passed in the May 2019 exam session, students will then have until 30 September 2019 to complete their Principles of Accounting CBE.
+Assuming all required written papers are passed in the May or November 2019 exam session, students will then have until 31 March 2020 to complete their Principles of Accounting CBE.

 I have completed the exams of another professional body but did so a number of years ago.
 Am I still able to make an application for an exemption against the Awareness paper?